nuclio/nuclio/docs/tasks/exporting-and-importing.md

-# Exporting and Importing Nuclio Functions and Projects
+# Importing and Exporting Resources

 This tutorial guides you through the process of using the Nuclio CLI (`nuctl`) to export and import Nuclio functions and projects.